iiab/iiab-factory/content/vector-tiles/README.md

    1. Browse to http://box/modules/osm-min (occasionally "box" needs to be replaced by "box.lan" or "172.18.96.1")
    1. <i>Zoom into your region of interest to confirm local details appear!</i>

-### Design Decisions (Technical Background)
+### Design -> Product

-See https://github.com/iiab/iiab-factory/blob/master/content/vector-tiles/Design-Decisions.md which is sometimes out-of-date, so also check: https://github.com/georgejhunt/iiab-factory/blob/vector-maps/content/vector-tiles/Design-Decisions.md
+- Design Decisions: https://github.com/iiab/iiab-factory/blob/master/content/vector-tiles/Design-Decisions.md is sometimes out-of-date, so also check https://github.com/georgejhunt/iiab-factory/blob/vector-maps/content/vector-tiles/Design-Decisions.md
+- How do we continue to make this into a friendly product?
+Usability Engineering begins here &mdash; thanks all who can assist!
+  - Package up vector-based OSM maps: [#877](https://github.com/iiab/iiab/issues/877)
+  - Can Vector OSM search more than 1000 cities? [#1034](https://github.com/iiab/iiab/issues/1034)
+  - Can OSM Vector Maps fill the entire screen? [#1035](https://github.com/iiab/iiab/issues/1035)